 Google launched its updated version of its Android (Go Edition) mobile operating system for entry-level phones based on Android 10.

-Android 10 (Go Edition) is aimed at further improving the experience for entry-level phone users.
-It is claimed to be faster than its previous iteration based on Android Pie and will let users switch between apps at a faster pace and in a more memory-efficient manner.
+Android 10 (Go Edition) further improves the experience for entry-level phone users.
+It is claimed to be faster than its previous iteration based on Android Pie and will let users switch between apps faster and more memory-efficiently.

 Android Go basically is built to run on phones that have 1.5GB of RAM or less.
 Phones such as these are top-rated in developing markets where, for many people, their first connection to the internet will be made on Android Go-based smartphone.